 Puberty

 During puberty, an increased level of sex hormones, such as progesterone and possibly estrogen, in a young woman's maturing system causes increased blood circulation to the gums.
 This, in turn, may cause an increase in the gums' sensitivity which leads to a greater susceptibility or reaction to any irritation, including food particles, plaque bacteria, and calculus (tartar).
 The gums react to local irritants and swell.
 Since the cause of this swelling is due to local irritants, these must be removed by a dental professional.
-Afterwards, careful oral home care is necessary, or the swelling will return.
+Afterward, careful oral home care is necessary, or the swelling will return.
 If not treated, the bone and tissue surrounding the teeth can be damaged.
 As a young woman progresses through puberty, the tendency for her gums to swell so much in response to a small amount of irritants will lessen.
 However, it is important that she remember to brush and floss daily and seek regular professional dental care.

 Menstruation

-Gingivitis (red, swollen, tender or bleeding gums) can be much more prevalent during menstruation.
+Gingivitis (red, swollen, tender, or bleeding gums) can be much more prevalent during menstruation.
 Again, this is due to an increased amount of progesterone in your system before your period begins, accompanied by plaque accumulation.
 Occasionally, some women experience sores or bleeding in the mouth three or four days before their period begins.
-Another rare occurrence for some women is gingivitis during menstruation, which is marked by reappearing gingival (gum) bleeding, a bright red swelling of the gums between the teeth and sores on the tongue and the inside of the cheek.
+Another rare occurrence for some women is gingivitis during menstruation, which is marked by reappearing gingival (gum) bleeding, a bright red swelling of the gums between the teeth, and sores on the tongue and the inside of the cheek.
 Menstruation gingivitis usually occurs right before a woman's period and clears up once her period has started.

 Pregnancy